bSchnepp/Waypoint-old/README.md

 	- Waypoint is less UNIX-like than earlier versions that never got to anywhere acceptable.
 	- Waypoint is more "self-reliant": it will use it's own make system and it's own libc implementation, etc.
 	- Waypoint is more monolithic, rather than being a hybrid kernel.
-	- Waypoint's kernel actually has a name: "Canine", a play on "k9", as this is the 9th rewrite.
-(That number is a (overestimated?) guess, I don't actually know how many rewrites I've done now.
-I know I'm terrible at very low-level programming, and never got much further than a 'hello world!' kernel before.)
+	- Waypoint's kernel actually has a name: "Feral", as a reference to it's wild and unrestrained design.
 ___

 Waypoint has the following _absolute_ requirements: